AstaJoks/space-quiz/README.md

   ### Project Goals
   - Provide the user with a fun, engaging and easy to play multiple choice quiz.
+  - Provide some visuals with the use of ASCII art and colour to contribute to a positive user experience.
   - Provide an appropriate response to all user inputs and ensure any invalid data is handled appropriately.
   - Accurately keep track of and display the user’s score clearly at the end of the quiz.
   - Keep good UX principles regarding layout/colours/interaction.